-The asset allocation approved by the Montana Board of Investments (BOI) is designed to reach the strategic objective of TRS while minimizing risk.
+The asset allocation approved by the Montana Board of Investments (BOI) is designed to achieve the pension fund strategic objectives while minimizing risk.
 It provides a framework to capture gains over the long-term while protecting against unmanageable losses during periodic economic declines.